AntiDesert5/flutter-countdown/example/README.md

 # countdown_flutter_example

-Demonstrates how to use the countdown_flutter plugin.
+Demonstrates how to use the countdown_flutter_ns plugin.

 ## Getting Started